breno12321/Watson-Synthesizer/readme.md

 - Implement an API control requests for monitor API consuption
 - Create a more UX UI friendily interface with more modern design libs
 - Setup a docker-compose file to make 200% easier to boot up the webapp using docker
+- Add suport for more voices and languages